 - Research Leave Supplements will not be awarded to individuals in two consecutive years.
 Total Research Leave Supplements are also restricted to no more than two awards in five years and no more than three awards in ten years.
 An exception will be made for Guggenheim fellowships; they will not be counted toward these limitations.

-- a letter of support from the applicant's department chair and school dean indicating approval to apply for a fellowship or research award.
-(If the applicant is serving as the department chair/director, the letter of support should come from the school dean.)
+- 1) letter of support for the RLS from the applicant's department chair/unit head and 2) record of email from the school dean or research dean indicating prior approval to apply for the fellowship or research award.
+(If the applicant is serving as department chair/unit head, the letter of support for the RLS should come from the school dean or research dean.)